Baseboard Alternatives

 This option is a mixture between the reglet trim style and a regular baseboard.
 The inlet is a couple of inches up the wall, creating the illusion of a traditional baseboard without the additional installation or hassle.

 In essence, there’s a “baseboard” which can be made from the same material as the floor, or the wall, depending on the look you want.
-And that same one inch or so gap from the reglet style is just above the extended floor portion.
+That same one-inch gap from the reglet style is just above the extended floor portion.
 Or up a few inches from the base of the wall, depending on how you choose to do it.

 Shiplap

-Shiplap walls have become a very trendy design element in a lot of different design realms.
+Shiplap walls have become a very trendy design element in many different design realms.
 Country and modern styles have utilized the shiplap walls.
-They are diverse, a point of interest, and can be painted or finished in a variety of ways.
+They are diverse, a point of interest, and can be painted or finished in various ways.

 A shiplap wall does not require a baseboard as the wood goes all the way down to the floor, and since it already lays on top of the wall, it will protect the bottom of the wall just like a traditional baseboard would.